hashicorp/terraform-website/content/source/docs/enterprise/admin/update-tfe-license.html.md

 ### Replicated Console

-1. Navigate to the Replicated console which is located at `https://<<TFE_HOSTNAME>>:8800` and click on the gear icon on the top-right corner.
+1. Navigate to the Replicated console at `https://<<TFE_HOSTNAME>>:8800`, and click on the gear icon in the top-right corner.

     ![View License](./images/view-license.png)